Graduate Degree

 Professor, Science, Technology, Engineering, and Math

-Dr. Miller heads the Supernova Search Research Group and the Analog Astronaut Research Group, in addition to co-advising the Exoplanet Transit Group.
+Dr. Miller heads the Supernova Search Research Group and the APUS Analog Research Group, in addition to co-advising the Exoplanet Research Group.
 She also co-advises the University’s student chapter of the American Institute of Aeronautics and Astronautics and is the co-editor-in-chief of the Space Education and Strategic Applications Journal.

 Dr. Katelyn Milliman